-- Talk about attendance by using number of days and lessons missed as well as raw attendance data. - Provide information on all matters related to attendance in our school communications, Headteacher's newsletter and website. - Report attendance and punctuality rate to parents via progress reports and Arbor. - Celebrate good attendance by displaying tutor and team achievements - Reward good or improving attendance using measures including letters and phone calls home, year group celebration assemblies, displays, personal congratulations.
+- Talk about attendance by using number of days and lessons missed as well as raw attendance data. - Provide information on all matters related to attendance in our school communications, Headteacher's newsletter and website.

+4. Promoting good attendance and punctuality - continued

-• Meet with parents, students and staff to work together on raising attendance levels individually and across the school.
+- Report attendance and punctuality rate to parents via progress reports and EduLink. - Celebrate good attendance by displaying tutor and team achievements - Reward good or improving attendance using measures including letters and phone calls home, year group celebration assemblies, displays, personal congratulations. - Meet with parents, students and staff to work together on raising attendance levels individually and across the school.

-Supporting students' attendance
+5. Supporting students' attendance